Counter Credits Explained

 How Do You Make Counter Deposits?

-Deposits vs. Counter Credits
+Deposits vs Counter Credits

+Counter credits are one type of deposit.
 In today’s world of advanced banking technology, you can deposit money into your account in a number of ways:

-• ATM and retailer deposits: You can often deposit money to your bank account at an ATM or participating retailer.
+• ATM and retailer deposits: You can often deposit money into your bank account at an ATM or participating retailer.
 When depositing cash at an ATM, it can be a good idea to find an in-network ATM to avoid paying ATM fees.
-However, be aware that not all online banks support cash deposits at ATMs and may instead allow you to make these deposits at participating retailers, which could impose a small fee.
+However, be aware that not all online banks support cash deposits at ATMs and may instead allow you to make deposits at participating retailers, which could impose a small fee.
 (SoFi, for example, only supports cash deposits at participating retailers at this time.)

 Recommended: What Is a Cashier’s Check?